-Starter Motor Will Not Crank the Engine (Electric Start Models)
+Starter Motor Will Not Crank the Engine

-- Remote control models Blown 20 amp fuse in the starting circuit.
-Refer to Maintenance section. - Outboard is not shifted to neutral position. - Weak battery or battery connections are loose or corroded. - · Ignition key switch failure. - Wiring or electrical connection faulty. - Starter motor or starter solenoid failure.
+- Blown 20-amp fuse in the starting circuit.
+Refer to Maintenance. - Outboard is not shifted to neutral position. - Weak battery or battery connections are loose or corroded. - Ignition key switch failure. - Wiring or electrical connection faulty. - Starter motor solenoid or slave solenoid failure.